How and Why a Founder of Altar.io Picked Everhour Among 10 Other Time Tracking Tools

 Like I say: “with time you can make money but with money, you can’t make time.“

-Of course, you may say with money you can buy time, outsourcing most of your tasks, but that goes back to time management and it all comes down to the most valuable resource we can manage in our lives.
-This applies to everything, on a personal and professional level.
+Of course, you may say: with money you can buy time, outsourcing most of your tasks, but that goes back to time management, and it all comes down to the most valuable resource we can manage in our lives.
+It applies to everything – both on a personal and professional level.

-We create MVPs from idea to market, starting with business analysis, to product research, UX/UI and software development.
-We have both clients’ and internal projects.
-We are close to 20 people and we work on a hybrid mode having both in loco and remote teams.
+We create MVPs from idea to market, starting with business analysis, to product research, UX/UI, and software development.
+We have both client and internal projects.
+We are close to 20 people and we work in a hybrid mode having both in loco and remote teams.